 Arts and culture buffs will want to point their feet towards the Kimball Arts Center, the beginning of Park City’s in-progress arts district.
 If you’re in town on July 31-Aug.
 2, 2020, Main Street will be taken over by the Kimball Arts Festival, a must-attend for any art lover.
 Peruse the exhibits at the Kimball before heading to the Eccles Center to take in everything from off-Broadway shows to A-List country music concerts.

 Off the Beaten Trail

 Park City is just one gem in a surrounding area waiting to be explored.
 Get off the beaten trail and explore the Union Pacific Trail State Park beginning in Park City and extending 25 beautiful miles.
 Local rivers are home to blue-ribbon fly-fishing and a truly adventurous day isn’t complete without a pilgrimage to Woodland Biscuit Company.
 This local joint isn’t something you’d just stumble upon without knowing it was there.
 With made-from-scratch biscuits building the foundation for everything from savory sandwiches to sweet plates to biscuit-bun burgers, you’ll feel like an insider having discovered them.

 Luxury for Less

-Summer is the time to stay in the town’s stunning, high-quality hotels.
-With prices 50-70 percent lower than winter, sleep like a queen and king and not drain your wallet.
-Stay within a two-minute drive to the Utah Olympic Park in a Newpark Resort townhouse that’s near Whole Foods and Tanger Outlets stores.
+Summer is the time to stay in the town’s stunning, high-quality hotels at less than half the price if a winter stay.
+Basecamp two minutes from the Utah Olympic Park in a Newpark Resort townhouse that’s near Whole Foods and Tanger Outlets stores.
 For mountain-side access, head to Grand Summit Hotel at Canyons Village.
 For a taste of luxury, indulge yourself at the five-star Montage Deer Valley where a room for four in the summer is a fraction of what it costs in winter.

 For more information: